Mengmi/Egocentric-Spatial-Memory/README.md

 ## Simulation Environments

 We used two datasets for training our ESM model: 2D3DS dataset [HERE](http://buildingparser.stanford.edu/dataset.html) and our own virtual mazes.
 All 3D envrionments are loaded in Gazebo simulator in ROS.
 Agent moves in these environments based on pre-defined trajectories.
 Agent uses the 2D laser scanner to collect ground truth data for training.
-All the 3D environments are downloadable [HERE](https://drive.google.com/file/d/1lcqF2PByz4i8B1b4wpctzgRuNXtE_JXK/view?usp=sharing).
-Screenshots for Gazebo simulator on the agent navigating in the environment and RVIZ on visualizing local maps and laser scanning data:
+All the 3D environments (2D3DS and virtual mazes) are downloadable [HERE](https://drive.google.com/file/d/1lcqF2PByz4i8B1b4wpctzgRuNXtE_JXK/view?usp=sharing).
+Screenshots for Gazebo simulator where the agent is navigating in the environment and RVIZ on visualizing current maps and laser scanning data:

 | [![gazebo](gif/Capture2.JPG)](gif/Capture2.JPG)  | [![rviz](gif/Capture1.JPG)](gif/Capture1.JPG)
 |:---:|:---:|
 | Gazebo | RVIZ |

 ### 2D3DS dataset
-We extracted their 3D environment files (area 1 - 6) including their ```.dae``` file and their corresponding textures and created ```.world``` files for Gazebo loading in ```world/berkley*``` folder.
+We extracted their 3D environment files (area 1 - 6) including their ```.dae``` files as well as their corresponding textures and created ```.world``` files for Gazebo loading in ```world/berkley*``` folder.
 See download link above.

 ### Virtual maze dataset
 We created 8 virtual mazes with different wall textures, maze geometries and lighting conditions and saved them as ```.world``` file. ```world*wd.world``` denotes environments with digits pasted on walls.
 See download link above.
 Sample maze snapshot:

 ![virtual mazes](gif/Capture3.jpg)

 ## Data Collection in ROS
-Our code has been test in ROS jade version.
+Our code has been tested in ROS jade version.
 See ```ROS_readme.txt``` for detailed instructions.
 Breifly, loading 3D models in Gazebo, spawning URDF robots:
 ```
 roslaunch worldDescription worldlaunchIROS.launch
 ```